nadamannai/ESP-IDF-FIREBASE/README.md

 # ESP-IDF-FIREBASE
-This repo aims to send pictures taken with ESP32-CAM to FAREBASE-FIRESTORE
+This repo aims to send pictures taken with ESP32-CAM to FIREBASE-FIRESTORE